This article walks you through the Databricks workspace UI, an environment for accessing all of your Databricks objects.

 Workspace admin and workspace user settings are unified across product areas.
 SQL settings are combined with general settings to create a unified experience for admin and non-admin users.

-All workspace admin settings are now accessed from Admin Settings, including the following tabs:
+All workspace admin settings are now accessed from Admin Settings.

-All workspace user settings are now accessed from User Settings, including the following tabs:
+All workspace user settings are now accessed from User Settings.

 The Password setting is on the Profile tab.